-For chicken breasts, slice the breast lengthwise into long and thin strips that are similar but a little thinner than chicken tenders.
-For chicken thighs, trim away the excess fat and slice into bite sizes, about 1.5-inch chunks.
+For chicken breasts, slice the breast lengthwise into long, thin strips that are similar to but slightly thinner than chicken tenders.
+For chicken thighs, trim away the excess fat and slice into bite-sized pieces, about 1.5-inch chunks.

 Marinate:

-In a large mixing bowl, add the chicken with ingredients from salt to yogurt.
-Mix and coat evenly then cover the bowl and store it in the fridge to marinate for at least 1 hour or best overnight.
+In a large mixing bowl, add the chicken with the ingredients from salt to yogurt.
+Mix and coat evenly, then cover the bowl and store it in the fridge to marinate for at least 1 hour, or best overnight.

 Thread:

 Place skewers over a rimmed baking sheet.
-For chicken breasts, take one piece and carefully insert the skewer from one end then fold and thread the chicken two to three times.
+For chicken breasts, take one piece and carefully insert the skewer from one end, then fold and thread the chicken two to three times.
 Gently push the piece down the skewer.
-Repeat the process, leave about 1 to 1.5 inch (2.5 cm - 3.8 cm) top portion free.
-Try to pack it not too tight or too loose.
+Repeat the process, leaving about 1 to 1.5 inches (2.5 cm – 3.8 cm) free at the top.
+Try not to pack the pieces too tightly or too loosely.

 For chicken thighs, thread the pieces onto the skewers.
 For larger pieces, fold/thread the chicken once so they won’t fall off the skewers.